pmarchini/node/doc/api/cli.md

 If both `--test-coverage-exclude` and `--test-coverage-include` are provided, files must meet **both** criteria to be included in the coverage report.
+However, if there is an overlap between the two, `--test-coverage-include` takes precedence.

+By default, the test files are excluded from code coverage.
+They can be explicitly included via this flag.

 ### `--test-coverage-lines=threshold`